 Currently there is a lot of public interest in using the wind or solar to power home and farm generators.
-The Northeast Power has prepared the following documents to help customers decide if investing in wind power is feasible.
+Northeast Power has prepared the following documents to help customers decide if investing in wind or solar power is feasible.

 - Project Intercon

 Agreement - sets out the responsiblities of each party when connecting

 a generator to the electric system and the terms of any sales to